 The newest camera in this line is the Lumix TS7, and initial reviews are poor for how expensive it is.
 Its only stand out feature is that it has a tiny rear viewfinder, for taking pictures in bright conditions.
 But they have gone to a 20MP sensor, and the auto focus and shooting speeds are very slow and users report a high percentage of out-of-focus images.

-The XP120 and XP130 are the current top models.
-They each have a 16mp sensor, 28mm wide angle zoom lens, and a 3" LCD monitor.
-They offer optical image stabilization, and are waterproof down to 65'.
+The XP120 and XP130 are the current models.
+They each have a 16mp sensor, 28mm to 140mm zoom lens (35mm equivalent), and a 3" LCD monitor.
+They have optical image stabilization, and are waterproof down to 65'.
 They have 1080P video, and will shoot 10 frames per second.
+People we know really like the video quality.
 The XP130 adds Bluetooth for wireless image transfer.
-Despite all the features, the image quality and color underwater is rather poor.

 Note that most of the cameras above are waterproof, but they don't float.
 Lots of folks have watched them sink to the depths.

 So one of the most popular accessories to buy with one of these is a float strap like the one at right.